What to report for OSBM grants

 If your organization earns interest on the grant funds, you must report the amount earned.
 Interest should be reported as it is received.

-Report interest using similar steps to report expenses in Smartsheet.
+Report interest using similar steps to report expenses in Smartsheet

-- Pay sales tax using another source of funds (not state grant funds).
-Report the vendor cost without tax and report $0 in sales tax.
+Option #2: Pay sales tax using another source of funds (not state grant funds).
+Report the vendor amount without tax in the Vendor Total Amount field.
+Report $0 sales tax paid in the Sales Tax field.

 See the training video on reporting sales tax and review the training slides.

-State grant recipients who have received above a certain amount of state funds in a single year are required to provide a single or program-specific audit.
+State grant recipients who have received a certain amount of state funds within their fiscal year are required to submit a yellow book audit, in accordance with Generally Accepted Government Auditing Standards.
 See 09 NCAC 03M.0205.